FAQs on Personality Assessment & Coaching.

 Q: What are the differences between a coach and a mentor?

-A: The main difference between a coach and a mentor is that a coach does not necessarily have specific industry knowledge, where a mentor does.
-Coaching is about facilitating self-directed learning, where mentoring is about giving specific advice.
+A: The main difference between a coach and a mentor is that a coach does not necessarily have specific industry knowledge, whereas a mentor does.
+Coaching is about facilitating self-directed learning and self-regulation, mentoring is about giving specific advice.
 Also, a coach will focus more on performance and self-awareness, where a mentor focuses on helping to obtain the right skills and is therefore more 'single-focused' rather than a coach who is more holistic in their approach - looking at the individual as a whole.

 Q: When do I start seeing the results of my coaching process?

 A: First of all, each coachee - their goals, traits, and behaviours – is unique and therefore each will have different results.
-Also, importantly, the coachee is responsible for their own development and will retain ownership of the outcomes, whilst the coach will steer and motivate this development and bring another point of view into the process.
+Also, importantly, the coachee is responsible for their own development and will retain ownership of the outcomes, whilst the coach will steer and motivate this development and bring another, reflective, point of view into the process.
 Due to the fluid nature of the coaching process, there are no specific timelines - change will always take time, focused energy and attention.
-However, you are likely to become more aware of your unique characteristics and behaviours as well as internal and external obstacles and even after your first session and can start building on these to achieve your goals and objectives, step by step.
+However, particularly with the help of psychometric assessments, you are likely to become more aware of your unique characteristics and behaviours even after your first session.
+This can help in terms of self-management as well as dealing with internal and external obstacles and can start building on these to achieve your goals and objectives, step by step.

 You have a measure of choice and control of what you are aware of, but what you are unaware of controls you.